Balamurali950/BALAMURALI_SMARTCLIENTRESPONSE_SAHYADRI/README.md

 # Smart Client Response

 This project generates professional, human-like email responses based on client details using OpenAI's GPT model.
-The application uses **Streamlit** for the user interface and loads the OpenAI API key securely from a `.env` file.
+The application uses **Streamlit** for the user interface and securely loads the OpenAI API key from a `.env` file.
+It incorporates dynamic adjustments based on user feedback for iterative improvement.

 ## Getting Started